 by Shakti Gawain.

 Personal-growth pioneer Shakti Gawain presents her definition of prosperity: not bankrolls and material possessions, but rather a fulfilled heart and soul.
 Interviewing people about their views of prosperity, she has found that most, regardless of their wealth, feel a serious lacking in their overall sense of well-being.
 Using a fresh approach, she challenges the Western tendency to equate money with happiness, encouraging readers to examine their longings honestly, follow them to their roots, and separate them from false desires or addictions.
 Writing with authority and warmth, Gawain shows readers how to create true prosperity in satisfying relationships and the kind of happiness not dependent on possessions or circumstances.

-Shakti Gawain is a pioneer in the field of personal growth and consciousness.
-Her many bestselling books, including including Creative Visualization, Living in the Light, Creating True Prosperity, The Path of Transformation, and The Four Levels of Healing, have sold more than six million copies in thirty languages worldwide.
-For more than twenty years, Shakti has led workshops internationally, and has facilitated thousands of individuals in developing greater awareness, balance, and wholeness in their lives.
-For more info, visit her website at www.shaktigawain.com.
+SHAKTI GAWAIN (1948-2018) was an internationally renowned leader in the human potential movement.
+Her many bestselling books, including Creative Visualization, Living in the Light, and Creating True Prosperity, have sold more than six million copies in thirty languages world.
+She led workshops internationally and facilitated thousands of individuals in developing greater balance and wholeness in their lives.
+For more info, visit her website at http://www.shaktigawain.com.